LitExtension Blog

 Yoast SEO plugin

 Moreover, blogs and content are where WooCommerce shows off its muscles.
-I can create a blog for WooCommerce by adding a post right from the WordPress Admin dashboard.
+I can create a WooCommerce blog by adding a post directly from the WordPress Admin dashboard.
 Also, I can improve customers' blogging experience by utilizing templates on Storefront – WooCommerce default store design or purchasing nicely designed blog templates on ThemeForest.

 Shopify SEO